Warmth at Christmas

 Why did I get so upset when she came into the kitchen to cook.
 Why am I being so cruel to my daughter, he asked himself continuing to prepare for dinner, Southern fried fish.

-Remembering the things that made having a family so great, Rodric could not rest inside.
-An overwhelming sense of shame came to him as he thought of his daughter simply attempting to help with the cooking feeling like she had committed a terrible crime.
+Remembering the things that made having a family so great, Rod's soul stirred, troubled.
+An overwhelming sense of shame came to him thinking of his daughter simply attempting to help with the cooking only to have her dad elicit of her feelings she committed a terrible crime.

-"You make me sick," played through his head as he resolved to apologize for being such a hot-tempered person and letting all the frustration he had bottled up from other children and incidents releasing it on her in such an abusive manner.
+"You make me sick," played through his head as he resolved to apologize for being such a hot-tempered person and letting all the frustration he had bottled up from other children and incidents release on her.

 I will bless you and your family, yea, your little ones; and the day cometh that they will believe and know the truth and be one with you— Jesus Christ --D&C 31:2